FBoucher/Bootcamp-Azure-Asp.Net-Core-DevOps/2017/Step 6 - Visual Studio Team Services (VSTS)/README.md

 ### Configuration Time

-Go in the Triggers Tab, and enable the trigger of the Continuous Integration.
-This will fire our build definition when some code is pushed to our VSTS repository.

-![EnableTrigger][EnableTrigger]

 Next we need to configure our deployment.
-Select your subscription (you will probably need some authorization), The App Service Name.
+Select your subscription (you will probably need some authorization), the App Service Name you deployed earlier.
 Set the Package folder to `$(build.artifactstagingdirectory)\WebApp.zip`.
-This value can be found in the build task.
+This value can be found in the **Build solution** task.

 > **Note**
-> Be sure to select **Hosted VS2017** as build Agent.
+> Be sure to select **Hosted VS2017** as build Agent in the **Phase 1** task.

+Then go to the Triggers Tab, and enable the trigger of the Continuous Integration.
+This will fire our build definition when some code is pushed to our VSTS repository.

+![EnableTrigger][EnableTrigger]

 When you are done, click on the *Save & Queue*.
 A build agent should start building your solution.
 If everything works correctly, you  **Build succeeded**.